Robinlovelace/opengeohub2023/README.md

 effectively within the wider context of project management tools, integrated development environments (we recommend VS Code with appropriate extensions or RStudio), and version control systems.

+## Processing large OpenStreetMap datasets for geocomputational research

+TBC

+## Using geocomputation in government

+TBC